 While you may enlist Rogaine for a topical treatment, many dermatologists also recommend hair growth vitamins and supplements to help with hair loss.
 So what are the best vitamins for hair growth?
 Keep reading to find out more.

-Which Vitamins are Best for Hair Regrowth?
+What Vitamins are Good for Hair Growth?

 Minerals and vitamins help the human body stimulate hair growth and maintain a healthy glow.
 However, if your diet is not rich in some of these vitamins, you may have to increase your intake through vitamin supplements.